sujit-kumar-singh/openshift-howto/Use_YQ_to_delete_fields_from_yaml_files.md

 for secret in $(oc get secret | grep -i 'tars-es'| awk '{print $1}'); do oc get secret $secret -o yaml > secret-$secret.yaml; done
 ````

-### Clean up fileds from the YAML for creationTimestamp, ownerReferences etc.
+### Clean up fields from the YAML for creationTimestamp, ownerReferences etc.

 ```bash
 for file in *.yaml